forcepusher/com.bananaparty.arch/README.md

 4. Need "GlobalContext Container"?
 Use the GlobalPrefabAsset.
     - Create the GlobalPrefabAsset SO and put a prefab with scripts and/or singletons you need inside it.
 	- Then follow FindObjectOfType steps within a prefab to reference the global context.
-5. Need to use a "MessagePipe Event"?
+5. Need to use a "MessagePipe Event" or want an "EventBus"?
 Use the EventHubAsset.
 	- Create a new class inheriting EventHubAsset\<YourEventPayloadClass\> to create an EventHub ScriptableObject.
 	- Reference it in your MonoBehavior scripts just like you would with ReferenceAsset.
 	- Subscribe to it to receive events to the EventQueue the subscription returns.
 	- Read EventQueue manually yourself in an Update.
 This Fan-out event design prevents control flow inversion spaghetti.
 This simplifies debugging and gives opportunity to use events in Behavior Trees and multuthreading.
-	- If you want a classic event with inverted control flow; I don't wanna hear it, roll your own via ReferenceAsset.
 6. Bonus: Use a SceneReference for drag-and-drop integration of the Unity Scene asset.

 ### Common Misconceptions: